Is Greek Yogurt Safe During Pregnancy? (Updated 2026 Guide)

 - • Plain or low sugar varieties to avoid excess added sugars

-- • Live active cultures for probiotic benefits
+- • Live active cultures listed on the label for probiotic benefits

 ✗ What to Avoid

-- • Products with high fructose content or added sweeteners in excess
+- • Products with high fructose corn syrup or excessive added sugars

 Most Common Ingredients in Greek Yogurt Products